 I am a Professor in the department of Media and Information at Michigan State University where I design and study cybermeditation and teach foundations of serious games and human-centered experience design courses.
 I live in San Francisco, using a wide range of technologies to “telerelate,” teach, and collaborate with my colleagues and students in Michigan and around the world.

 I have studied meditation intensively for four years with my teacher, Dr. Marcel Allbritton, in the tradition of Sri T. Krishnamacharya and T.K.V.
 Desikachar.
 For the last three years I have also participated in bi-monthly meditation planning classes taught by Chase Bossart.
-Together Marcel and I have been developing approaches to deliver meditation in this lineage through cybermeditation.
+Together Marcel and I have been developing approaches to design and deliver meditation in this system of yoga and meditation through cybermeditation.

 I am Founding Director of Mindtoon Lab, a startup that designs Mindtoon™ cybermeditation experiences including virtual reality meditation experiences and outcome-based meditation apps for productivity, lifestyle, and well-being.
 We also explore the idea of meditation as meaningful play.